“I can’t retire. Not yet anyhow.”

 Let’s not forget the cost of the car itself.
 New BMWs range from 30 grand to over 100 grand.
 Assuming you go for a modest BMW 3 series, reasonably decked out, you’ll spend about $45,000.
 A used Honda Fit with less than 80,000 miles will cost you $7,000.

 The penalty for choosing a fancy car over a used Honda Fit is $258,806.
-Again, assuming a 20-year window of time, compounding savings at 7% in a boring (but effective) index fund.
+Again, assuming a 20-year window of compounding savings at 7% in a boring (but effective) index fund.
 By the way, this assumes your average couple drives just one luxury car.
 I’ll go easy on you and figure at least one car in that garage is a used, paid-off mini-van.

 Adding up the opportunity costs so far, you’re already down $1,074,499.